 The other day I was trying to install an application on my Windows PC, but it failed.
-If Windows Store apps are not downloading or installing on your Windows 10/8 computer here are a few things you could try to make the apps will download or install successfully.
+If Windows Store apps or games are not downloading or installing on your Windows 10/8 computer here are a few things you could try to make the apps will download or install successfully.
 This post will even help you if it installs about 50% and then just gets stuck there – with or without an error code being displayed.
 The error message could be something like:

 Something happened and this app couldn’t be installed.
 Please try again.